-In the event that a practice or game must be canceled, the school will notify parents via Rediker's Parent Alert System and the BAND app.
-Parents will receive a text message and/or a voicemail.
-It is imperative that the school has each parent's cell phone number.
-Updates to schedules will also be posted on the school website.
 The family of the scholar-athlete is responsible for providing transportation to and from all practices.
-Epiphany will provide transportation from the school to away athletic events when the bus or van and the suitable driver can be secured, and at least one coach will always ride with the team.
+Epiphany will provide transportation from the school to away athletic events when a bus or van and a suitable driver can be secured, and at least one coach will always ride with the team.
 In the event that the school cannot provide transportation to an away game, the coach and the team parent will secure parent volunteers to drive to the game.
 To honor the time commitment of coaches, it is imperative that scholar-athletes are picked up in a timely manner upon their return to school.